-Doing this will also help you navigate through your textbooks and grammar references, as they mostly use the French terms.
+Doing this will also help you navigate your textbooks and grammar references, as they mostly use the French terms.
 So, once you know them in English and French, and have a vague idea what they mean, you can look up the specifics and refresh how to form them.

 A basic tool for learning French is, of course, a good dictionary.
-Most dictionaries typically have a good grammar section at the back; make sure whatever dictionary you buy has this section, and if it’s a big dictionary, it’d better be a decent section—50+ pages devoted to grammar.
+Most dictionaries typically have a grammar section at the back—make sure whatever dictionary you buy has this section.
+If it’s a big dictionary, it’d better have a decent grammar section—50+ pages devoted to grammar.

-A good dictionary is worth its weight in gold (well, maybe not quite, those things are super heavy) because if you’re going to study groups or classes, you’ll want a single book that gives you all you need, so you don’t have to lug your growing French library.
+A good dictionary is worth its weight in gold (well, maybe not quite, those things are super heavy) because if you’re going to study groups or classes, you’ll want a single book that gives you all you need, so you don’t have to lug around your growing French library.

 Another trustworthy resource is Lexilogos.com, which provides links to dictionaries for many languages.
-The page dedicated to French here provides links to online bilingual dictionaries, as well as French-French dictionaries, thesauri, idioms, slang, and more!
-As always don’t trust everything you read on the internet.
+The page dedicated to French here provides links to online bilingual dictionaries, as well as French-French dictionaries, thesauruses, idioms, slang and more!
+As always, don’t trust everything you read on the internet.

 The benefit of getting a range of books is that you’ll find some are written more to your taste, or perhaps one covers some topics better than others.
 The best ones will have good cartoons!
 It’s also good to read several explanations of a tricky topic—be it the mood of a verb or how participles work—as you might find that it takes a few goes to sink it, or until you find an explanation that makes sense to you.

-By seeing and experiencing grammatical concepts in many contexts, you will not only intuitively develop a better understanding of them, but they will become much harder to forget.
+By seeing and experiencing French grammatical concepts in many contexts, you will not only intuitively develop a better understanding of them, but they will become much harder to forget.

 Plus, since this video content is stuff that native French speakers actually watch on the regular, you’ll get the opportunity to learn real French—the way it’s spoken in modern life.

 As you continue advancing in your French studies, FluentU keeps track of all the grammar and vocabulary that you’ve been learning.
 It uses your viewed videos and mastered language lessons to recommend more useful videos and give you a 100% personalized experience.
-Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes or Google Play stores.
+You can start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes or Google Play stores.

-With verbs, it can be overwhelming how many different tenses there are to learn—present, past, past perfect, future, future perfect, past and present participles, compound verbs, the subjunctive… and yes, the list goes on.
-But, when you’re starting out, don’t worry about these.
-You can get a long way with the present tense, and once you get comfortable using it to form sentences, as well as having the vocabulary to do so, learning how to put it in the past or future tense won’t be so daunting and besides; most compound tenses just involve recycling tenses you already know!
+With verbs, it can be overwhelming how many different tenses there are to learn—present, past, past perfect, future, future perfect, past and present participles… and yes, the list goes on.
+But when you’re starting out, don’t worry about all these.
+You can get a long way with the present tense, and once you get comfortable using it to form sentences, as well as having the vocabulary to do so, learning how to put it in the past or future tense won’t be so daunting.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn French with real-world videos.